ryancraigmartin/IronNotes/QnA.md

 - Await works only with Promises, it does not work with callbacks.
 - Await can only be used inside async functions.

-What is *recursion?* A recursive function is a function that calls itself, either directly or indirectly.
+What is `recursion?` A recursive function is a function that calls itself, either directly or indirectly.
 It's a powerful programming technique in which a problem is divided into a set of similar sub problems, each solved with a trivial solution.
 Generally, a recursive function calls itself to solve its sub-problems.
 They can be very effective in manipulating tree structures such as the browser's DOM.

-What is *Scope*?
+What is `Scope`?
 Scope in programming languages controls the visibility and lifetimes of variables and parameters.
 The parameters and variables defined inside of a function are not visible outside of the function, and a variable defined anywhere within a function is visible everywhere within that function.
 This reduces naming collisions and provides automatic memory management.

+---

+What is `lexical scope`?
+With (static) lexical scoping, the structure of the program source code determines what variables you are referring to.

+---

+What is `Hoisting`?

+---

+What is a `pure function`?

+---

+What is an `AJAX request`?

+- *AJAX* = Asynchronous JavaScript and XML.

+- *AJAX* is the technique used to exchange data with a server, and update parts of a web page and load portions of a page dynamically without reloading the whole page.
+  - EX: Think of an online shopping cart.

+Asynchronous is the important part of *AJAX*.
+Traditionally you load a web page all at the same time (right when you first click a link or type in an address). *AJAX* allows for delaying in loading parts of that data until some later time, usually based on user actions.